PsyProtocol/psy-sdk/docs/src/FullFlow.md

 ### 4.4. `UPSStandardEndCapCircuit`

 *   **Purpose:** Finalizes the user's entire proving session for the block, verifying the signature and packaging the net result.
-*   **Core Gadgets:** `UPSEndCapFromProofTreeGadget` (which uses `VerifyPreviousUPSStepProofInProofTreeGadget`, `AttestProofInTreeGadget`, `UPSEndCapCoreGadget`, `QEDUserProvingSessionSignatureDataCompactGadget`)
+*   **Core Gadgets:** `UPSEndCapFromProofTreeGadget` (which uses `VerifyPreviousUPSStepProofInProofTreeGadget`, `AttestProofInTreeGadget`, `UPSEndCapCoreGadget`, `PsyUserProvingSessionSignatureDataCompactGadget`)
 *   **Input Data:** `UPSEndCapFromProofTreeGadgetInput` (contains info about the last UPS step, the ZK signature proof (`verify_zk_signature_proof_input`), signature parameters (`user_public_key_param`, `nonce`), and `slots_modified`).
 *   **What it Proves:**
     *   **Last Step Validity:** The proof for the *last* UPS transaction step is valid and used an allowed circuit (`verify_previous_ups_step_gadget`).
     *   **Signature Proof Validity & Inclusion:** The ZK proof for the user's signature (`verify_zk_signature_proof_gadget`) is valid and is correctly included in the *final* UPS proof tree root (`current_proof_tree_root`).
     *   **Signature Authentication:** The public key (`user_public_key_param`) used to verify the signature matches the public key stored in the `previous_step_header.current_state.user_leaf`.
     *   **Signature Payload Integrity:** The ZK signature proof attests to a specific payload hash.
-This circuit proves that this payload hash correctly corresponds to a `QEDUserProvingSessionSignatureDataCompact` structure containing:
+This circuit proves that this payload hash correctly corresponds to a `PsyUserProvingSessionSignatureDataCompact` structure containing:
         *   `start_user_leaf_hash`: Matches the `start_session_user_leaf_hash` from the `previous_step_header.session_start_context`.
         *   `end_user_leaf_hash`: Matches the hash of the `previous_step_header.current_state.user_leaf`.
         *   `checkpoint_leaf_hash`: Matches the `checkpoint_leaf_hash` from the `previous_step_header.session_start_context`.